allisons11/exploring-node-modules/README.md

 ## Exploring Module Patterns in Node

-In this exercise, you'll be rebuilding the core functionality of the CommonJS `require` function.
+To understand the core functionality of module patterns, this excercise serves as a guide to rebuilding a simplied version of the CommonJS `require` function.

-We have an application that accepts a number from the client, halves that number, and then returns the result after the same number of seconds.
-It uses two helper functions to accomplish this: `halve`, and `delayResponse`.
-These helper functions are stored as modules in two separate files: 'halve' and 'delayResponse', respectively.
+You'll be working with a basic Node.js server that accepts a number from the client, halves that number, and then returns the result after the same number of seconds.
+For example, if the client sends the number 8, the application will wait 4 seconds before responding with the number 4.
+Our modules will be the two helper functions that are used to accomplish this: `halve`, and `delayResponse`.
+These modules are stored in two separate files: 'halve' and 'delayResponse', respectively.

 We'll need to load these modules into our 'server.js' file in order to use them - but your challenge will be to do so without using `require` or `import`.
 In other words, you'll need to access the text in 'halve.js' and 'delayResponse.js' and run it as JavaScript code.
 The documentation on Node's [VM module](https://nodejs.org/api/vm.html#vm_vm_executing_javascript) will be of use to you here.